DevEnv-94/monitoring_project/README.md

 </details>

 ### DeadManSnitch alert.
-This is reciever created for All prometheus monitoring system, always firing and sends signal every minute, when prometheus is dead or some trouble with alertmanager, stops sending signal and you recieve alert.
+This receiver is created for the entire Prometheus monitoring system and always fires, sending a signal every minute.
+If Prometheus is down or there is a problem with Alertmanager, the signal will stop and you will receive an alert.

 ```yaml